udacityalumni/udacity-alumni-api/README.md

 The docker container will do _all_ of the networking between the database and app and will start a rails server.

-To open the correct URL in your webbroser, you can type
+To open the correct URL in your web browser, you can run the following

 ```
 open "http://$(docker-machine ip default):3000"
 ```

-Which will open up the docker-machine's IP to port 3000.
+Which will print out the IP of the docker-machine and open a web browser to the correct URL where the server is serving from.

 ### Installing
 The installation is completely automated by Docker.
+Please reference the [Docker installation guide](https://docs.docker.com/engine/installation/) if you need any help getting setup.

 Running
 ```
 docker-compose up
 ```